tbhood04/microbit-tinyshell/README.md

 Next, clone this repository and copy all the source files (.cpp and .hpp files) except main.cpp to the source directory of the microbit-v2-samples repository.

 Third, create a .cpp source file that imports shell.hpp and has a main() function that calls uBit.init() and shell().
-For an test version, a basic main.cpp is included.
+For a test version, a basic main.cpp is included.
 To use it, copy it to the source directory of the microbit-v2-samples repository.

 Finally, build the project using the build.py script included with microbit-v2-samples.